xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 Many simple queries provide a `skip()` function that can be used to skip over a certain number of documents in the result.
-This function allowed specifying negative offsets in previous versions of ArangoDB.
+This function allowed specifying negative offsets in previous versions of AvocadoDB.
 Specifying a negative offset led to the query result being iterated in reverse order, so skipping was performed from the back of the result.
 As most simple queries do not provide a guaranteed result order, skipping from the back of a result with unspecific order seems a rather exotic use case and was removed to increase consistency with AQL, which also does not provide negative skip values.

-Negative skip values were deprecated in ArangoDB 2.6.
+Negative skip values were deprecated in AvocadoDB 2.6.

 ### Tasks API

-The undocumented function `addJob()` has been removed from the `org/arangodb/tasks` module in ArangoDB 2.7.
+The undocumented function `addJob()` has been removed from the `org/avocadodb/tasks` module in AvocadoDB 2.7.

 ### Runtime endpoints manipulation API

-The following HTTP REST API methods for runtime manipulation of server endpoints have been removed in ArangoDB 2.7:
+The following HTTP REST API methods for runtime manipulation of server endpoints have been removed in AvocadoDB 2.7:

 * POST `/_api/endpoint`: to dynamically add an endpoint while the server was running
 * DELETE `/_api/endpoint`: to dynamically remove an endpoint while the server was running

 This change also affects the equivalent JavaScript endpoint manipulation methods available in Foxx.
-The following functions have been removed in ArangoDB 2.7:
+The following functions have been removed in AvocadoDB 2.7:

 * `db._configureEndpoint()`
 * `db._removeEndpoint()`